 close views of Magellanic Owl, bringing our Owl total to three (Austral Pygmy Owl during the day).

-Before the ship left harbour we also visited the local abbatoir which gave us superb close-up views of adult
+The next morning, before the ship left harbour we also visited the local abbatoir which gave us superb close-up views of adult

 White-throated Caracara, Flightless Steamer Duck,Dolphin Gull and Chilean Skuas

-among others.
+on opening that it was bleach!
 As the ship departed

 for the Southern Oceans and sailed along the Beagle Channel we began to see Albatrosses, Diving Petrels etc.,